dannis97500/CP_Prompt/README.md

-# CP-Prompt: Domain-Incremental Continual Learning with Composition-Based Prompting
+# CP-Prompt: Composition-Based Cross-modal Prompting for Domain-Incremental Continual Learning

 This repository is our PyTorch implementation of CP-Prompt.